sean592510/food-game-with-js/README.md

 ## A SIMPLE FOOD GAME

 A fun, interactive web-based game where players match a displayed food emoji by selecting from multiple options.
 Correct answers stay visible with a green highlight, while incorrect choices trigger an explosion animation.
-Track your score, accuracy, and speed as you play!
+Track your score, accuracy, and speed as you play

 ### Features